asahi417/asahi417.github.io/index.md

 # Asahi Ushio
-Tokyo-based AI Researcher, currently working at [Cogent Labs](https://www.cogent.co.jp/en/) as full-time researcher focusing on NLP (natural language processing).
+Tokyo-based AI Researcher at [Cogent Labs](https://www.cogent.co.jp/en/), focusing on machine learning and natural language processing.
 See my [full CV](assets/cv/cv_asahi.pdf) for more information.

 ## Research
-I work on natural language processing in general, specifically focus on *natural language understanding*, *information retrieval*, *generative models*.
+I've been studying machine learning in general and currently be interested in natural language processing, specifically *natural language understanding*, *information retrieval*, *generative models*.
-Previously, I had been studying stochastic optimization and sparsity-aware adaptive learning, supervised by [Masahiro Yukawa](http://www.ykw.elec.keio.ac.jp/yukawa/) as my master research and received Master of Engineering from Keio University on 2018.
+Previously, I had been studying *stochastic optimization* and *sparsity-aware adaptive learning*, supervised by [Masahiro Yukawa](http://www.ykw.elec.keio.ac.jp/yukawa/) during my master degree at Keio University.
+We propose new framework of stochastic optimizer and show its efficacy on classification/regression tasks (see my publications for more in detail).

 ## Bio
 <dl>